.jpg)

 Biomass-Based Diesel

-Biodiesel production rose nearly 5% in April to 100.5 million gallons.
-Production was up for a third consecutive month.
-However, year-to-date output was down 62% from a year ago.
+Biodiesel production totaled 96 million gallons, down 5% from May 2024.
+Production backed off after rising for three consecutive months.
+Year-to-date production was down 34% at 431 million gallons.
 Total biomass-based diesel production has been heavily challenged since the expiration of biofuel tax credits at the end of December.

-Renewable jet fuel production surged 249% in April to a record 13.4 million gallons.
-Accumulated output for the calendar year is up 325% year-over-year.
+Renewable jet fuel production jumped 23% higher to a record 16 million gallons in May.
+Year-to-date production is up 351% from last year.
 The drop-in alternative to petroleum-based jet fuel has seen substantial growth since the renewable diesel boom, primarily in 2024.

 While biomass diesel production took a sizable hit in the first quarter of 2025, renewable jet fuel experienced sizable growth and more than doubled from the previous quarter as new production facilities came online.